Stat Trek

 The standard deviation is a numerical value used to indicate how widely individuals in a group vary.
 It is a measure of the average distance of individual observations from the group mean.

-What is a t statistic?
+What is a t-score?

 t = [ x - μ> ] / [ s / sqrt( n ) ]